zq99/vba-credit-card-statement-analyzer/README.md

    - The pivot tables will be available on the `Import` sheet for your analysis.

 4. **Example File:**
-   - The repository includes a dummy CSV file named `example_statement.csv` so you can see how the application works.
+   - The repository includes a dummy CSV file named `example_statement.csv` (generated using ChatGPT) so you can see how the application/code works.

 ## License